GasHisSDB: A New Gastric Histopathology Image Dataset for Computer Aided Diagnosis of Gastric Cancer: Method

 In 2016, to solve the difficulty of training deep networks due to the disappearance of gradients, Kaiming He et al. proposed various forms of ResNet~\cite{he-2016-drlfi}.
 The most commonly used in the field of image classification is ResNet50.
 The ResNet50 team separately constructed a ResNet50 building block with "Shortcut Connection" and a down-sampling ResNet50 building block.
 A 1$\times$1 convolution operation is added to the main branch of the regional down-sampling building block.

-In 2020, Alexey Dosovitskiy et al. proposed the ViT model~\cite{dosovitskiy-2020-aiiww}.
-By using the Transformer, which is very effective in the field of natural language processing, it is demonstrated that the image classification domain can reduce the dependence on CNNs.
+In 2020, Alexey Dosovitskiy et al. proposed the ViT model~\cite{dosovitskiy-2020-aiiww} by using the transformer, which is very effective in the field of natural language processing.
+It also provides good results in the image classification domain and reduces the dependence on CNNs.
 ViT crops an image into small chunks and provides a sequence of linear embeddings of these chunks as input to the Transformer and trains the model in a supervised manner for image classification.